 While it’s important to get rest after your surgery, prolonged immobility is not recommended as it can lead to complications like blood clotting in the legs, chronic fatigue, persistent swelling, weight gain, and can delay your recovery.
 Short walks are recommended several times a day to help promote circulation.

 When to return to work after your breast augmentation surgery depends on a number of factors including the type of work you do and how you’re feeling.
 Consult with your doctor if you have any questions and be sure not to push yourself and return too soon.
-For more information, contact Aesthetic Surgery Institute by calling 713-493-7397.
+For more information, contact Aesthetic Surgery Institute online or call us at 713-493-7397.